I want to sponsor a continuing education course to provide CRCE® for respiratory therapists. What do I do?

 How long does CRCE® approval last?

 The course approval is typically good for one (1) calendar year from the first event date.
-The course sponsor can elect to apply for a two (2) year accreditation for non-traditional events.

 What is the difference between a traditional and a non-traditional course?